Chiweenie6/Create_README_Like_a_Pro/README.md

   To create a custom high quality professional README file based upon the users input.

 ## Installation
-  Inputing "npm install" into the command-line.
+  Copy application files into code.vs and then input "npm install" into the command-line.
+Then type "node index.js" into command-line and answer the questions.
+Once questions are filled out a professional README will be created.

 ## Contributing
   n/a